 The newly packaged Slow Cooker Spice Blends were then approved by Whole Foods Market and coupled with new distribution partner at Fortune Gourmet the Zen team are expanding their wholesale business throughout the Midwest.

-In 2017, we are honored to receive two awards and a B Corp certification.
+In 2017, we have been honored to receive two awards and a B Corp certification.
 A sofi AWARD (specialty outstanding food innovation) for our Sichuan Whole Spice Infusion, the Trailblazer Award in recognition of our invaluable contribution towards creating pathways to employment for people with disabilities.

 We look forward to you joining our journey!